-When I was first elected as an MPP, in 2003, I had never had the annual flu shot.
+When I was first elected as an MPP, I had never had the annual flu shot.
 And about every other year before my first election, I was laid flat for a few weeks by a lingering seasonal flu virus.
 As a new MPP, the then-Minister of Health extolled the virtues of the flu shot.
 I figured the risk of any discomfort from getting the flu shot had to be less than the misery I had endured from the flu in the previous few years.

 Now, a cold is a germ, and a flu is a virus.
 I have had a head cold, but never the seasonal flu with its weeks-long aches and pains, sneezing and coughing, and feeling like death warmed over week after week.
 When I have had a cold, its symptoms have usually been milder, and of shorter duration.

 When the H1N1 virus scared people early in this decade, everyone rushed out and lined up to get the flu shot.
 Deaths and hospitalizations fell sharply.
 Check out the data from the Public Health Agency of Canada on flu-related hospitalizations and deaths.
 You can plainly see from the graphs showing that both deaths and hospitalizations for flu-related causes dropped sharply in the years after the H1N1 scare, that the flu shot works.
 Just as soon as the H1N1 scare abated, and people shrugged off the need to be vaccinated against the seasonal flu, both deaths and hospitalizations shot right back to their historical levels.

 - The flu shot is absolutely free, and easily available from your doctor or at many pharmacies and clinics;

 - The flu shot works.
 If you take it, you are extremely unlikely to ever get the seasonal flu.
 Depending on the cold germ, most people even find colds to be milder if they have had the flu shot;

 - Not taking the flu shot makes you much more likely to be laid out for a week or more with a flu virus that is almost completely preventable;